 Based on EVs solubility, is a quick method, with high recovery although it usually precipitates non-EV material.

 This is probably the most suitable method, alone or combined, to isolate exosomes from biological samples and in particular from plasma/serum, since it allows the separation of exosomes from important contaminants such as proteins and HDL.
-Additionally, Immunostep has columns that allow separation between EVs-exosomes and small EVs-Exosomes.
+Additionally, Immunostep has columns that allow separation between EVs-Exosomes and other Extracellular Vesicles.

 Based on the use of capture beads, it allows the specific isolation of exosomes based on the membrane display of specific marker.
 For example: CD63, EpCAM, PD-L1, etc.